By SafBaby Founders Sandra Blum and Samantha Fox Olson

-On February 4, 2009 we posted our first version of this article regarding which clothing companies do and do NOT treat their clothing with formaldehyde.
-We have received quite a few emails from parents on this one, and even some who have shared helpful information with us!
+On December 30, 2008 we posted our first version of this article regarding which clothing companies do and do NOT treat their clothing with formaldehyde.
+We have received quite a few emails from parents on this one and even some who have shared helpful information with us!
 Additionally, some companies who did not respond in the past to us have finally answered our questions, so we are re-posting this today with many updates and clarifications.

 Please let us know of any other children’s clothing company who possibly uses chemicals in their clothing!